Italian Army: World War II

-On paper, the Royal Army was one of the largest ground forces in World War II.
-In reality, it could not field the numbers claimed, and it was one of the pioneers in using paratroopers.
+On paper, the Royal Army was one of the largest ground forces in World War II, and it was one of the pioneers in using paratroopers.
+In reality, it could not field the numbers claimed.
 Due to their generally smaller size, many Italian divisions were reinforced by an Assault Group (Gruppo d'Assalto) of two battalions of Blackshirts (MVSN).

 Reports of Italian military prowess in the Second World War were almost always dismissive.
 This perception was the result of disastrous Italian offensives against Egypt and the performance of the army in the Greco-Italian War.
 Both campaigns were ill-prepared and executed inadequately.
 The Italian 10th Army initially advanced into Egypt but surrendered after being pushed back into central Libya and almost all destroyed by British forces a fifth its size during the three-month Operation Compass.

-The incompetent military leadership was aggravated by the Italian military's equipment, which predominantly dated back to the First World War and was not up to the standard of either the Allied or the German armies.
-Italian 'medium' M11, M13, M14 and M15 tanks were at a marked disadvantage against the comparatively heavily armed American Sherman tanks, for example.
+The less than optimal military leadership was aggravated by the Italian military's equipment, which predominantly dated back to the First World War and was not up to the standard of either the Allied or the German armies.
+Italian medium tanks performed very differently depending on level of training and tank type, M11 performed badly because of its outdated doctrine, while the M13 and M14 performed well after many changes to tactics, it was the center of all Italian armored victories like at the First Battle of Bir El Gobi and the Battle of Gazala, while the later M15 was outdated for the tanks it had to face by the time of its entry into service, for example.
 More crucially, Italy lacked suitable quantities of equipment of all kinds, and the Italian high command did not take the necessary steps to plan for possible battlefield setbacks or proper logistical support to its field armies.
 There were too few anti-aircraft weapons, obsolete anti-tank guns, and too few trucks.